-Original Artists’ Prints
+Original Artist's Prints

 Examples of traditional print-making processes include linocut, woodcut, etching, screen-printing, monoprint and collograph.
-Creating an original print using one of these processes usually involves many hours in the studio, infinite patience and experience with an array of chemicals, plates and (often ancient) equipment!
+Creating an original print using one of these processes usually involves many hours in the studio, infinite patience and experience with an array of chemicals, plates and (often ancient) equipment.

 Inks are mixed and rolled out by hand and the image is pressed onto paper by hand or passed through a hand-operated press.
 Each print, although it may be one of a numbered series (or edition) is a unique, original, hand-crafted piece of art.

 Although the image is the same in an edition of hand-made prints, no two are exactly identical as each one has been individually inked and printed.
 Slight differences in the amount of ink applied and the pressure on the press make each print unique.
 On some kinds of hand made prints you may see an indentation of the plate on the back of the print.

 Giclee prints (pronounced ‘jee-clay — from a French term meaning to spray or squirt) are a special kind of digital print using a professional, large format inkjet printer.
-When printed onto an archival quality substrate, a Giclee print can last for many years without deteriorating or fading (exactly how many years depends on the quality of the printer, inks and substrate).
+When printed onto an archival quality substrate, these prints can last for many years without deteriorating or fading (exactly how many years depends on the quality of the printer, inks and substrate).